radumas/bikeways4everybody/README.md

 1. ~~Based on [this tutorial](http://blog.cartodb.com/read-and-write-to-cartodb-with-the-leaflet-draw-plugin/) from CartoDB, it seems easy to create a sql function to insert data into a CartoDB database that is publicly available while hiding security authorization, thus eliminating the need for a secure backend (woo woo!).
 So it should be easy to create a [leaflet map on github](https://github.com/radumas/crowdmap-basic) with leaflet draw functionality that draws to a CartoDB database.~~
 2. **Add bike layers to the map**
 3. ~~Make username & zipcode global variables entered when editing begins and ensure integrity of zipcode value.~~
-3. Add the MapBox directions functionality
+3. ~~Add the MapBox directions functionality~~ (in directions branch)
+4. Add big buttons like veloroute, enable leaflet.draw as per [this](https://stackoverflow.com/questions/15775103/leaflet-draw-mapping-how-to-initiate-the-draw-function-without-toolbar)
 4. Add pop-up instructions and an about section and otherwise styling the front-end.
 5. Test
 6. Publish?